felixxde/felixxde/README.md

 - 👋 Hi!
-- I code.
-- 🌱 I’m currently doing Java & Coding with Python.
+- 🌱I’m working on Java & Python.
-- 📫 How to reach me Discord:Floppy#0161
+- 📫Discord:Floppy#0161

 <!---
 felixxde/felixxde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.